 The best thing is that this market is still developing, and better and better models are presented literally every few months.
 However, as we already mentioned, no one is telling you how to fly the darn thing, they just tell how amazing it is and what it can do.
 If you are an experienced drone pilot, it will work, but if you are a newbie, you will get lost, and probably end up with the wrong model.

-If, for example, you are a wedding photographer, and you want to buy a quadcopter to attach a camera on it, so that you can upgrade your wedding videos, and you get convinced by some “friendly” website to buy the most advanced model, you will end up like this guy:
+If for example, you are a wedding photographer, and you want to buy a quadcopter to attach a camera to it, so that you can upgrade your wedding videos, and you get convinced by some “friendly” website to buy the most advanced model, you will end up like this guy:

 But, before you get to there, you will need to learn how to fly a quadcopter.
 It is not that easy, and it takes some time, but on the other hand, it is not rocket science, and once you get the hang of it, it will just be easier and easier, and the fun level will be awesome!
 Let’s begin.